tthansel/tthansel.github.io/about.markdown

 ### Conference Publications

-*Lieurance, A. J.*, Bailey, C., Wissler, A. (2023).
+**Lieurance, A. J.**, Bailey, C., Wissler, A. (2023).
 Complicating Categories: How Historical Documents Can Impace Osteological Interpretations.
 92<sup>nd</sup> Annual Meeting of the American Association of Biological Anthropologists, Reno, NV

-*Lieurance, A. J.*, Isable, K. (2023).
+**Lieurance, A. J.**, Isable, K. (2023).
 Knee’d to Know: What Exactly is a Charcot Joint?
 A Case Study from the Hamann-Todd Collection.
 Paleopathology Association 50<sup>th</sup> Annual North American Meeting, Reno, NV

-Grosso, A. R., Toth, S. A., *Lieurance, A.J.* (2022).
+Grosso, A. R., Toth, S. A., **Lieurance, A.J.** (2022).
 Learning through Movement: Tactile Methods for Interpreting Muscle Movement in Osteology.
 91<sup>st</sup> Annual Meeting of the American Association of Biological Anthropologists, Denver, CO

-Lieurance, A.J., Perry, M. A. (2018).
+**Lieurance, A.J.**, Perry, M. A. (2018).
 Exploring Social Inequality at Petra through Dental Pathology.
 87<sup>th</sup> Annual Meeting of the American Association of Physical Anthropologists, Austin, TX

-Perry, M. A. Lieurance, A. J. Provan, M. E. (2017).
+Perry, M. A. **Lieurance, A. J.**, Provan, M. E. (2017).
 Differential Diagnosis of Possible Treponemal and Mycobacterial Infections in a late 19<sup>th</sup> Century Semi-Nomadic Sample in Jordan.
 Paleopathology Association 44<sup>th</sup> Annual North American Meeting, New Orleans, LA

-Lieurance, A. J. Provan, M. E. (2017).
+**Lieurance, A. J.**, Provan, M. E. (2017).
 Preliminary Results of the Paleopathological Investigation of a Late 19<sup>th</sup> Century Burial at Hesban, Jordan.
 Skeletal Biology in the Carolinas, Greensboro, NC.

 ### Grants and Funding